 Spring is coming!
 In Roquebrun at least, where “La fête du Mimosa” is celebrated every second Sunday in February.
 Roquebrun is a beautifully situated village on the banks of the Orb River.
 Locally known as the Nice of Hérault, it benefits from a microclimate.
 Perfect for mimosa to grow!
 That is why Roquebrun traditionally celebrates Spring: in honour of this flower.

 As I wanted to see the parade in the afternoon, I arrived a bit in advance.
 A smart thing to do, as I wasn’t quite alone… La Fête du Mimosa is a very popular celebration and attracts many people.
 You cannot drive into Roquebrun; the road is blocked.
 However, I found a nice little spot in line with the other cars that were parked beside the road.
 I could have taken the free shuttle bus that drives up and down the parking and the village, but as the surroundings around Roquebrun are so beautiful, it wasn’t a punishment to walk the 2 kilometres to the festival.

 My planning skills were on point, as I arrived perfectly on time for the colourful parade along the main road.
-Enough time to enjoy a little lunch at one of the many food stalls.
-Accompanied with a perfect glass of local white wine from La Cave Saint Martin.
+With enough time to enjoy a little lunch at one of the many food stalls, accompanied with a perfect glass of local white wine from La Cave Saint Martin.
 Although the parade only has seven floats, it is still good fun to watch this folklore festival.
 The procession started with “Lou Pouli”, the totemic animal from Alignan-du-Vent.
 It is one of the most well-known totemic animals in the Languedoc region.
 A few strong men and women carried this bull, while the “Cicadas” dance and play music around it.